Breaking Down Barriers with Virtual Fence

 Contact: Milward Simpson, Executive Director, milward.simpson@plankstewardship.org

-Funding Opportunity: The Plank Stewardship Initiative provides financial resources to nonprofit and government entities that can assist us in fulfilling our mission to help farmers and ranchers in the Northern Great Plains enhance their business skills and economic sustainability, enter into successful succession planning for their operations, and further their efforts to conduct conservation-friendly, sustainable rangeland management.
+Funding Opportunity: The Plank Stewardship Initiative provides financial resources to organizations that can assist us in fulfilling our mission to help farmers and ranchers in the Northern Great Plains of eastern Wyoming and Montana to enhance their business skills and economic sustainability, enter into successful succession planning for their operations, and further their efforts to conduct conservation-friendly, sustainable rangeland management.

 Contact: Tomer Hasson, Senior Program Officer, tomer.hasson@americaslands.org